project-codeflare/mcad/PORTING.md

 The top-level `dispatchTimestamp` and `requeueTimestamp` respectively report the most recent dispatch and requeue times.

-The AppWrapper status in MicroMCAD is still a work in progress.
+The AppWrapper status in MCAD v2 is still a work in progress.

 ## Fault-tolerance enhancements

-MicroMCAD supports an extended `schedulingSpec`:
+MCAD v2 supports an extended `schedulingSpec`:

 ```yaml
 apiVersion: workload.codeflare.dev/v1beta1